 With 20 million hectares of farmland in the UK, it covers approximately 64% of our land.
-While we still produce over five and a half million tonnes of potatoes and two million hectares of wheat is harvested in eastern England each year, weird and wonderful projects continue to ‘crop’ up.
-Here, with woodland insurance experts, Lycetts, we take a look at some of the most extravagant and outlandish conversions seen on farmland in the United Kingdom.
+While we still produce over five and a half million tonnes of potatoes and two million hectares of wheat is harvested in eastern England each year, weird and wonderful projects continue to “crop” up.

 Yes, you read that correctly.
 A farm in Dumfries, south-west Scotland has set up a tank driving experience.
 Scottish farmer Ian Evans had a lifelong fascination with the military machinery and decided to turn his dreams into a reality when he launched Galloway Tanks and offered members of the public a unique tank-driving day.

 The idea first came to fruition when Mr Evans bought his first tank following the plunging milk prices in 1998.
 His Penklin Farm near Newton Stewart now boasts a magnificent cavalry of 20 tanks, including a Chieftain and four 432s.
 The day-long experience can cost as little as £50 and includes driving the machinery up rolling hills on his 14ha plot of farmland.
 There are also separate tracks for each vehicle.